 Before entering the program, students must complete the minimum prerequisites listed below.
 Students should consult with their academic advisors for appropriate courses and semester sequence in order to complete prerequisites.
+Prerequisite courses must be completed by the end of the spring semester prior to entry.
 Prerequisites may be taken at any accredited college or university.
-The code "G" indicates a course that meets the School's general-education requirements.
+The code "GE" indicates a course that meets the campus' General Education core.